Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 5. Thank your contributors!

 - This is the most important step!
 We couldn’t do the work we do without the help of those who give to Mercy Corps.
-We will be thanking them also, but let them know you appreciate their support of your effort.
+Let them know you appreciate their support of your effort.

 - Please send donations and the form to:

 Note: Mercy Corps does not accept and cannot receipt non-monetary gifts such as clothing, food or any type of service.
-Please do not ship items for donation to this address.
+Please do not send items for donation to this address.

-Whether you’re planning a special event to fundraise for Mercy Corps, or are using a Mercy Corps Personal Fundraising Page to collect donations, we’ve got all the materials you need to meet your goal.
+If you’re planning a special event to fundraise for Mercy Corps, or are using an online fundraising page to collect donations, we’ve got all the materials you need to meet your goal.